Find Affordable College Courses

 Full Health Sciences & Services at West Texas A&M University Report

-Angelo State University came in at #9 in this year’s edition of the Best Health Sciences & Services Bachelor’s Degree Schools in Texas ranking.
-Located in the city of San Angelo, Angelo State is a public college with a large student population.
+Angelo State University landed the #9 spot in the 2023 rankings for the best bachelor’s degree health sciences and services programs.
+Located in the city of San Angelo, Angelo State is a public college with a fairly large student population.

 Health Science majors at Angelo State take out an average of $22,898 in student loans while working on their Bachelor's Degree.